magidel/tricount_to_firefly/README.md

 This tool extends the functionality of [Tricount Downloader](https://github.com/MrNachoX/tricount-downloader) by adding support for retrieving **expense categories**.
 Additionally, it enables seamless transfer of Tricount data to a local instance of [Firefly III](https://github.com/firefly-iii/firefly-iii) running on an LXC container in Proxmox.

 Tricount is a popular expense-sharing app, but it lacks direct integration with personal finance managers like Firefly III.
-This script bridges the gap by automatically importing Tricount expenses into Firefly III, including category preservation and duplicate prevention.
+This script bridges the gap by automatically importing Tricount expenses into FireFly III, including category preservation and duplicate prevention.

 ---